ClaireCJS/clairecjs_bat/README.md

 # 🤓 The Clairevironment — Claire's personal script collection 🤓

+## Plunge into the command-line lifestyle! 😂

-## BAT files created for [JPsoft's TCC/TCMD command-line](http://www.JPSoft.com)...
+## BAT files created for [JPsoft's TCC/TCMD command-line](http://www.JPSoft.com)... 🤓

 ### ...arguably the most sophisticated 64-bit command-line in existence, in constant development for over 35 years...
-### ...And this is the result of me using it for over 35 years.
+### ...And this is the result of me using it for over 35 years...

 This is basically a full layer of scripts built on top of TCC's functionality for 35 years, to add all kinds of functionality and improvement.
-Rich color, ANSI stylization, audio effects where appropriate, validators to prevent script brittleness, workflow management, repository validation, backups, maintenance, all kinds of stuff that is hard for me to describe because I've been working on this environment for 35 years.
-There's at least 800 scripts in this repo, though a lot are oneliners that call others and it's really probably only 300 significant scripts.
+Rich color, ANSI stylization, audio effects where appropriate, validators to prevent script brittleness, workflow management, repository validation, backups, maintenance, unix commands, all kinds of stuff that is hard for me to describe because I've been working on this environment for 35 years.
+There's at least 800 scripts in this repo, though a lot are oneliners that call others and it's really probably only 400 significant scripts.

-This is really about integrating existing tools that already exist.
+After improving my environment for several decades, I decided to generalize it to see if other people could roll it out and use it, as well as to back up all my work and have something to show for it.